 ---|---|

-• Medium editor is quicker and handier in updating a post with simple assets like text and images, more intuitive than YAFIYGI, and with instant updates without delay during the deployment of new content with Jekyll • Medium has advanced features of collaboration with co-writers, claps, peer comments, and followers, not available on my blog • Medium decorates the post with an estimation of reading, no need to fill manually, and the listen generation is not available on my blog • Medium offers stats with custom metrics (reads, etc.) for each story more relevant than using Google Analytics |
+• Medium editor is quicker and handier in updating a post with simple assets like text and images, more intuitive than YAFIYGI, and with instant updates without delay during the deployment of new content like with Jekyll used for my blog • Medium has advanced features of collaboration with co-writers, claps, peer comments, and followers, not all available on my blog natively and smoothly • Medium decorates the post with an auto-estimation of reading, no need to fill manually, and an auto-listen generation not available on my blog natively • Medium offers stats with custom metrics (reads, etc.) for each story more relevant than using a third-party solution like Google Analytics used on my blog |

-• Medium has partial propriety of the written content and limits the number of readings for non-members while my blog is open • The Medium content has a pre-defined style of design.
-It is not highly customizable like the content on my blog • The Medium features remain less advanced in pushing varied content like dynamic technical diagrams and mathematics formulae, while some workarounds exist |
+• Medium has partial propriety of the written content and limits the number of readings for non-members, while my blog is free and unlimited open • The Medium content has a pre-defined style of design.
+It is not highly customizable like the content on my blog • The Medium features remain less advanced in pushing varied content like dynamic technical diagrams and mathematics formulae.
+While some workarounds exist, my blog allows it |

 For all these reasons, the right choice is a consensus by keeping the best of these 2 worlds.
 Also, I prefer remaining independent for the long term, and https://glegoux.com is not only a tech blog but a hub of centralized online activities.